Chateau Retirement’s “Reflections” series highlights the rich life experiences of our residents.

 I’ve lived in a lot of places and with each move what I realized was that I was unprepared for all the learning involved in a move.
 Different parts of the country have different ways of looking at things, present different challenges and while I didn’t realize it at the time, moving and the learning involved became the catalyst for my desire to seek change.

 Coincidentally the feminist movement of the 1970’s intersected with my new-found self-awareness.
 The country was about to embark on a major change, feminism.
-The feminist movement was a series of political campaigns for reforms on issues such as reproductive rights, domestic violence, maternity leave, equal pay, women’s suffrage, and sexual violence.
+The feminist movement was a series of political campaigns for reforms on issues such as reproductive rights, domestic violence, maternity leave, equal pay and women’s suffrage.

 My growing-up years were spent in Texas and Colorado where I attended the University of Denver and met my husband.
 While he ﬁnished law school, I taught fourth grade.
 Our three children, Rebecca, Beth and John were all active in Scouting.
 I volunteered training Girl Scout troop leaders in the Bear Valley neighborhood of Denver, later taking a professional staff position at the local Council ofﬁce which provided me a regular paycheck – not common for married women in 1967.
 My husband, a successful attorney, was very uncomfortable with his wife “working” and asked that I not bring these checks home, illustrating his own internal struggle with the growing feminist movement and the changes in our culture.